 - Employees seeking disability support and accommodation should contact the ADA Coordinator.
 The ADA Coordinator has been designated as the campus authority to verify employee disabilities and to prescribe specific accommodations for employees with documented disabilities.

 Complaints: Employees are urged to contact the campus ADA Coordinator (see below for contact information) regarding any questions or concerns, including complaint procedures available to you.
 For employees represented by a collective bargaining agreement, the collective bargaining agreement outlines complaint procedures, process, and timelines.
 For employees not eligible to file a complaint or grievance under a collective bargaining agreement or whose collective bargaining agreement incorporates CSU system-wide complaint procedure, the complaint procedure is outlined in CSU Executive Order 928.

-- Prospective Employees and Visitors seeking disability support and accommodation resources should contact the individual office applicable to the accommodation (Parking & Transportation Services for parking issues, Human Resources regarding staff interview accommodations, etc.) or contact the ADA Coordinator for guidance and further assistance.
+- Prospective Employees and Visitors seeking disability support and accommodation resources should contact the individual office applicable to the accommodation (Parking & Transportation Services for parking issues, Human Resources regarding staff interview accommodations, etc.) or contact the ADA Coordinator (see contact information below) for guidance and further assistance.